Joey Meneses Player Props: Nationals vs. Pirates

-Joey Meneses -- with a slugging percentage of .444 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Pittsburgh Pirates, with Rich Hill on the mound, on April 28 at 7:05 PM ET.
+Joey Meneses -- with a slugging percentage of .409 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals against the Pittsburgh Pirates, with Johan Oviedo on the hill, on April 30 at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Mets.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Pirates.

 Joey Meneses Game Info & Props vs. the Pirates